moral-g/RobotOpen-HTML5-DriverStation/README.md

 ### __Method 1 : Zip Folder Download__

-> Download the zip file listed under the desired release
+> Download the zip file listed under the desired release or in the code dropdown "Download Zip"
 >
 > Extract the zip
 >